TheRandomLabs/CurseAPI/README.md

 }
 ```

 CurseAPI uses SLF4J to log warnings, errors and information messages.
-Put the following in your buildscript to enable SLF4J with Log4j 2:
+To enable SLF4J with Log4j 2:

 ```groovy
 dependencies {